-Once the core and cognate courses have been completed, the student is ready to begin the research process.
+Once the core and cognate courses have been completed, the Student is ready to begin the research process.
 The first two courses are DMIN 820 and DMIN 830.
 These courses guide the student through the first steps in completing the thesis project.
-In DMIN 820, the student will critically analyze biblical and academic literature related to their area of research and then formulate their project thesis statement.
+In DMIN 820, the student will critically analyze biblical and academic literature related to their area of research and then formulate their project problem, purpose, and thesis statements based upon their selected and approved topic.

-DMIN 830 then builds on the previous course to guide the student through the development of a proposal.
-This proposal will be utilized to pair the student with an appropriate faculty mentor.
-As a general rule, the standard thesis project proposal will be written in the future tense where appropriate, be approximately fifteen (15) to twenty-five (25) pages in length, and contain five sections utilizing the following "Standard Thesis Project Proposal Outline."2
+DMIN 830 then builds on the previous course to guide the student through the development of a prospectus.
+This prospectus will be utilized to pair the student with an appropriate faculty mentor.
+As a general rule, the standard thesis project prospectus will be written in future tense where appropriate, be approximately twenty-five (25) to forty (40) pages in length, and contain five sections utilizing the following "Standard Thesis Project Prospectus Outline."